What's on this list and what isn't

 Alternate history—also called alternative or just plain alt history—was once considered a category of science fiction.
 But the subgenre's "what if" feature, speculating on what life would be like if events in history had transpired differently, has appeared in works also classed as literary fiction, mysteries, thrillers, romances, historical fiction and even westerns.
 So many alt history titles also appear on greatest lists for other genres.

-This particular list comprises the greatest creative works of alternative history of all times, places and cultures.
+This particular list comprises the greatest creative works in the alternative history genre of all times, places and cultures.

 • novels (The Man in the High Castle)